FaustBFG/FaustBFG.github.io/README.md

 docker run -p 5000:5000 flask-app
 ```

-The container exposes port `5000` by default, so it forwards that port to the host.
+Because the container exposes port `5000`, you can forward it to the host.

-To build the image, create a network, and start the container in a single command use:
+Use this one-liner to build the image, create a network, and start the container:

 ```bash
 docker build -t flask-app . && \